-When an itch arises, the brain issues the command to "scratch."
-If this command is not carried out, neural regulation becomes disordered, and the body seeks alternative methods, causing muscles to twitch to relieve the itch spontaneously.
+When itching occurs, the brain issues the command to "scratch."
+If this command cannot be executed, neural regulation becomes disordered, and the body finds another way, causing muscles to twitch to relieve the itch on its own.

 0